JetBrains/kotlin-web-site/docs/topics/native/native-ios-integration.md

 ### Deinitializers

-Deinit on the Swift/Objective-C objects and the objects they refer to is called on the main thread if these objects are passed to Kotlin on the main thread, for example:
+Deinitialization on the Swift/Objective-C objects and the objects they refer to is called on the main thread if these objects are passed to Kotlin on the main thread, for example:

 ```kotlin